H-SM/NamoJson/README.md

 1. **Visit the Website:** Begin your journey by entering the NamoJson website.
 Whether you're accessing it from your desktop, laptop, or mobile device, simply navigate to the URL to immerse yourself in a world of tranquil data exploration.
 2. **Scroll Down to the Discover Users Section:** Once you've landed on the NamoJson homepage, scroll down until you reach the "Discover Users" section.
 Here, you'll find a curated collection of users waiting to be explored.
-3. **Scroll Through the Users or Use the Search Bar:** Take your time to leisurely scroll through the list of users.
-Each user is presented with key information to pique your interest, allowing you to discover fascinating insights with every scroll, or if you're looking for a specific user, simply utilize the search bar located within the "Discover Users" section.
-Enter the name of the user you're searching for, and let NamoJson work its magic.
-In moments, you'll be presented with relevant search results, making it easier than ever to find the user you're looking for.
-4. **Dive Into Data Exploration:** With NamoJson, the possibilities are endless.
+3. **Dive Into Data Exploration:** With NamoJson, the possibilities are endless.
 Whether you're exploring users out of curiosity or conducting in-depth research, let the serene interface and intuitive design guide you through a seamless data exploration experience.
+4. **Search Debouncing:** Ensures efficient search functionality by delaying API calls until the user stops typing.
+5. **Paging (of table content):** Enables seamless navigation through large datasets by dividing content into manageable pages.
+6. **Simple UI:** Provides an intuitive and clutter-free interface for easy user interaction and navigation.
 <p align="right">(<a href="#top">Back to top</a>)</p>
 <hr/>